 Hui Ling, M.D., Ph.D.

 Hui Ling received his medical degree from First Military Medical University, China, in 2000.
 He worked in hospital as a physician from 2000 to 2005.
-In January 2006, he started his PhD training at Department of Pharmacy in the National University of Singapore, Singapore, and graduated in September 2010.
-During his PhD study, he investigated the anticancer potential of active components from natural edible products.
-He joined Dr. George Calin’s laboratory at MD Anderson Cancer Center in October 2010 as a postdoctoral fellow.
+In January 2006, he started his Ph.D. training in the Pharmacy department at the National University of Singapore, Singapore, and graduated in September 2010.
+During his Ph.D. study, he investigated the anticancer potential of active components from natural edible products.
+He joined Calin’s laboratory at MD Anderson Cancer Center in October 2010 as a postdoctoral fellow.
 His postdoctoral study focused on the characterization of a novel long noncoding RNA involvement in colorectal cancer.
 He also studied the role of microRNAs in colorectal cancer metastasis.
 He received Odyssey Fellowship from 2012 to 2015, and became a research assistant professor in September 2015.
 His current work investigates the clinical relevance of long noncoding RNAs in human cancer, explores the possibility of targeting long noncoding RNAs as therapeutics, and studies the mechanisms of long noncoding RNA involvement in therapeutic response.